If your employer has made it impossible for you to remain in employment, you may have a case for constructive dismissal.

-Constructive Dismissal covers the situation where your employer has made it impossible for you to stay in your job – but hasn’t expressly dismissed you – due to breaching a term of your contract of employment.
+Constructive Dismissal occurs where your employer has made it impossible for you to stay in your job – but hasn’t expressly dismissed you – due to breaching a term of your contract of employment.
 If you resign in this situation, it will be treated as a dismissal – a ‘constructive’ dismissal.
 Your employer’s behaviour must be a serious (often called “fundamental”) breach of your contract.
 This could be a breach of an express term, such as the amount of pay you should receive, or of an ‘implied terms’ (those terms which are not expressly written or agreed but which still apply) – such as the obligation of mutual trust and confidence.

 Your employer’s behaviour must be so bad that you can assume that he or she no longer recognises the existence of the contract of employment between you.
 While any breach of contract by your employer will be worrying, not all breaches of contract will be serious enough to warrant you resigning.